Harish-2502/CCC-Team-72/couchdb/README.md

 ```

 Create index for lang and screen_name, hence the above query runs faster, but, still,
-it cannot sort by screen_name, since this index order documents for the combination
+it cannot efficiently sort by screen_name, since this index order documents for the combination
 of lang and screen_name, not for either field taken in isolation (same as SQL DBSMes)
 ```shell script
 curl -XPOST "http://${user}:${pass}@${masternode}:5984/twitter/_index" \